-People who have brain tissue that extends into the spinal canal due to a small or misshapen skull have a condition known as Arnold Chiari malformation.
+People who have brain tissue that extends into the spinal canal due to a small or misshapen skull have a condition known as Arnold Chiari malformation (commonly known as Chiari malformation).
 The skull presses on the brain and forces the tonsils of the cerebellum into the upper spinal canal.
-This can interfere with the flow of cerebrospinal fluid that’s protecting your spinal cord and brain, leading to a buildup of spinal fluid in those areas, or neurological symptoms.
-While Chiari malformation is uncommon, it is being more frequently diagnosed with the increased use of imaging tests.
+This can interfere with the flow of cerebrospinal fluid, which protects your spinal cord and brain, leading to a buildup of spinal fluid in those areas or causing neurological symptoms.
+While Chiari malformation is uncommon, it is being diagnosed more frequently due to the increased use of imaging tests.

 Chiari malformation can lead to several serious complications including:

 - Tethered cord syndrome – when the spinal cord attaches to your spine and stretches leading to muscle and nerve damage in your lower body.

 - Syringomyelia – a cyst or cavity that appears within the spinal column.

 - Spina bifida – when your spinal cord or cord covering isn’t fully developed, leaving a portion exposed and leaving you susceptible to paralysis.
 A common form of spina bifida in people with Chiari malformation type II is myelomeningocele; and

 - Hydrocephalus – when you accumulate excess fluid in your brain.
 You may need a flexible tube, or shunt, placed in the problem area to drain and divert the cerebrospinal fluid to another part of your body.